mb4828/am4-ui-enhancement-script/README.md

 ### What This Isn't

 AM4-UI is not a bot.
-It does not automate any functions of the game.
+It does not automate any functions of the game or facilitate cheating.
 Automation and bots go against the spirit of AM4 and are prohibited by the Terms of Service.
-While this script does not fall under those categories, you should use it at your own risk.

 Additionally, AM4-UI does not collect any personal data or access files on your computer.

+### How It Works

+The script is a [mod](https://en.wikipedia.org/wiki/Video_game_modding) built in JavaScript.
+It makes changes to the game's UI in your browser *only*.
+These changes do not affect other users of the game, impact the game's servers, or enable automation or cheating.
+Should anyone from Trophy Games reach out, I am happy to make any changes or alterations that they request.

 ### Support Me